jyutcitzi/jyutcitzi-RIME/README.md

 For Windows: Right-click on the TTF file and select install
 For Linux: Google "how to install font on *your linux distribution*"

-Without the font, the Jyutcitzi characters cannot be properly rendered.
+This step is required in order to render the Jyutcitzi characters.
 In terms of fonts, PMingLiU (Regular), SourceHanSerifTC (all weights) and SourceHanSansHC (all weights) have all been augmented with Jyutcitzi characters.
 SourceHanSansHWHC (all weights) has also been included in the set of fonts, though it only contains Jyutcitzi characters.

 ### Step 3: Install the Jyutcitzi keyboards (web and font version)
 #### For Mac: